Regional Hydrogen Hubs Program (Transferred to Hubs Webpage)

 Allocated funds under this stream – Up to ~AUD$431 million.
 Note: hub details are subject to change.

-Hubs development and design grants
+Hubs development and design grants (requires updating on completion of executed funding agreements)

 - ENGIE Pilbara Green Hydrogen Hub, WA – up to AUD$3 million